Advancing gender equality is one of the Government’s most important priorities.

 When women are underrepresented in leadership roles, we miss out on their ideas, talents and expertise.
 That’s why the Government is:

-- Investing $100 million over five years in Status of Women Canada to fund projects to promote women in leadership, end violence against women and girls, and improve women’s economic security and prosperity.
+investing $100 million over five years in Women and Gender Equality Canada to fund projects to promote women in leadership, end violence against women and girls, and improve women’s economic security and prosperity.